nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` represent parameters that are to be supplied by the user.
 * Parameters listed have to be entered in the specified order.
 * Extraneous parameters for commands that do not take in parameters (e.g. `list`) will be ignored.
-* Events information and participants information are saved after each user command

 ### Viewing the command list: `menu`